Technology for instructors

 Looking for ways to enrich your classroom?
 IU faculty members and instructors have access to a diverse range of technologies and resources designed to enhance teaching and learning.

-- Canvas, IU's new learning management system, helps boost engagement and collaboration both in and out of the classroom
+- Canvas, IU's learning management system, helps boost engagement and collaboration both in and out of the classroom

 - Next.IU explores the next generation of teaching and learning with tools that support the Canvas LMS